CrewsControlSolutions/CSharpProjects/TechnicalAssessmentJN/README.md

  <h4>Unit Testing</h4>
  <p>
   Unit testing consists of passing eight (8) different types of strings to the method.
-One can simply choose between these types or create a different string.
+One can simply choose between these types or create a new string.
 All code for unit testing takes place within the Main method and does not affect the external bracket pair checking method.
  </p>